kylerjohnston/muumu.us/_posts/2020-02-16-graphing-banana-bread.md

 ![img](/img/banana-bread-graph-with-rank.svg "Banana bread baking procedure node-link diagram, with ranked nodes.")

-This I actually like a lot, and think it would a really helpful way to understand recipes.
+This I actually like a lot, and think it would be a really helpful way to understand recipes.
 I don't think it's a substitute for a written procedural recipe, but I do think it would be a good reference to have while you're in the process of cooking, a map to check in and see "You are here."
 Not bad for an hour's reading on GraphViz!